gerardmartret/peaceofmind/README.md

 # Peace of Mind - London District Safety Analysis

-A comprehensive Next.js application for analyzing London district safety using real-time data from UK Police and Transport for London APIs.
+A comprehensive Next.js application for analyzing London district safety using real-time data from **3 FREE APIs**: UK Police, Transport for London, and Open-Meteo Weather.

 ## 🎯 Features